 Computing (four-year bachelor of science) choose one of the emphases):

 - Computer information systems—Emphasizes interaction of business with computing; gives students grounding in both business and computing concepts.
-(Guide PDF)
+(Degree completion guide)

-- Computer science—Learn computer programming with an emphasis on math; this degree automatically earns a math minor - (Guide PDF)
+- Computer science—Learn computer programming with an emphasis on math; this degree automatically earns a math minor - (Degree completion guide)

 - Web development—Learn how to create a website and make it look good: this degree teaches both programming and design skills.
-(Guide PDF)
+(Degree completion guide)

 Computing (two-year associate of science degree)—Prepares you for an entry-level computing job; can stand on its own or be paired with other four-year degrees.
-(Guide PDF)
+(Degree completion guide)

 Union also offers a minor in computing.